 - My hard drive now contains hours and hours of testimony, recorded from survivors now reaching into double figures.
 I have still more from witnesses, whose relationships with those involved have been verified.
 I have cross-checked timelines with other accounts, blogs, books and IMs from multiple perspectives.
 The testimonies are rich and robust.
 The events fit, and where they don’t, I have either discarded them completely or presented them clearly stating the caveat.

 - Every survivor I’ve spoken with has signed off, or will sign off, on the transcript of the recording, the narrative I have created from it and the audio podcast which will be released for each of them with their consent, in due course to the audience that feels safe to them.
 They agree on the truth of their stories as I have written them.

 - I have used the word abuse in referring to the harm and trauma inflicted by Franklin Veaux.
-It is a damning word, and I am not a psychologist, albeit a survivor several times over myself (another bias to counteract, but one that also gives me insight).
+It is a damning word, and I am not a psychologist, albeit a survivor several times over myself (another bias, but one that gives me insight).
 Luckily for me, there is a therapist on our pod who is qualified to name or confirm behaviours, and no shortage of academic literature to reference in regards to specifically described patterns.
 These patterns of abuse are not specific to polyamory and are easily identifiable.

 - In many cases history has been revised (the gatekeeping theory in practice!) as web pages and comments have over time either been erased or fallen thrall to the 404 curse.
 Social media makes my work easier in this respect, and internet archive services have been a godsend.
 They have snapshotted versions of events at the time, which makes them reliable and relevant.